Have a question? New to digital magazines? Interested in our content? See our frequently asked questions below to find answers.

-Additionally, Magzter offers Magzter Gold, a similar service to Readly, where you pay £7.99/month for access to all their magazines.
-Magzter also offers Magzter Gold Lite, which gives access to five magazines of your choice, for £4.99/month.
+Additionally, Magzter offers “Magzter Gold”, a similar service to Readly, which provides access to their entire magazine archive (not just Autovolt).
+Magzter also offers “Magzter Gold Lite”, which offers access to up to five magazines of your choice for a reduced fee.

 Magzter does not offer paper magazines.

-Alternatively, if you’ve chosen to subscribe using Magzter Gold or Magzter Gold Lite, you can search for AutoVolt or browse by category to find it.
-You can favourite AutoVolt to be certain not to miss the next issue, or alternatively signup to our newsletter in the footer of this webpage.
+Alternatively, if you’ve opted to subscribe using “Magzter Gold” or “Magzter Gold Lite”, you can search for Autovolt or browse by category to find it.
+You can favourite Autovolt to be certain not to miss the next issue, or alternatively signup to our newsletter in the footer of this webpage to keep informed.

-- If you’ve favourited AutoVolt before, you should be able to see it amongst your favourites in My Favourites.
+- If you’ve favourited Autovolt before, you should be able to see it amongst your favourites in My Favourites.